 The Policy Officer(s)

-The specific duties of the Director of Internal Affairs include, but shall not be limited to:
+The specific duties of the Director of Governance are as follows:

-Maintaining consistency mechanics and smooth operation of Council.
+Maintaining consistent mechanics and smooth operation of Council.

-Running elections arising in Council including those of Speaker and Deputy Speaker.
+Running elections arising in Council including, but not limited to, those of Speaker, Deputy Speaker and Permanent Year Exec.

 Being present at Council meetings and acting as an objective resource for the EngSoc Speaker.

-Compiling and publicizing the agenda of upcoming Council meetings.
+Compiling and publicizing the agenda of upcoming Council meetings following the procedure outlined in By-Law 2.A.

-Publicizing upcoming Council meetings in the “This Is For Real” section of Golden Words.

-Acting as an ex-officio advisory member of the elections committee for all Society elections and overseeing the Chief Returning Officer (CRO) in carrying out of said elections, as seen in Bylaw 3.A:
+Acting as an ex-officio advisory member of the Elections Committee for Society elections and assisting in carrying out said elections, as seen in Bylaw 3.A.

-Meeting as necessary with the Chief Returning Officer (CRO)

-Making rulings resolving disputes and making rulings during the election

-Being the Policy master for the Policy Officer(s).
+Being the Policy master for the Policy Officer(s) and EngSoc.

 Ensuring the accuracy and integrity of the EngSoc archives by sending information to campus archives whenever necessary.

-Proposing changes to the current Constitution and Policy Manual to be implemented by Council in conjunction with the EngSoc Review Board.
+Assisting with proposed changes to the current Constitution, By-Law and Policy Manual to be implemented by Council in conjunction with the EngSoc Review Board.

-Soliciting nominations and selecting candidates for the Awards Committee, in accordance with Bylaw17.A.2.
+Acting as the Chair, soliciting nominations and selecting candidates for the Awards Committee, in accordance with By-Law 17.A.2.

 Liaising with the Faculty Office with respect to Society Awards.

 Holding meetings of the Awards Committee as necessary.

-Communicating regularly with the Vice-President (Student Affairs).
+Facilitating Year Exec elections in conjunction with outgoing Year Exec following the guidelines outlined in By-Law 3.D.

+Assisting the Director of Academics in running of Discipline Club Elections when necessary (Ref.
+By-Law 3.C).

+To perform all budgetary planning necessary in the portfolio.

-Submit a transition report at the end of their term.
+The Director of Governance shall submit a transition report by the end of Week 8 of the second semester (Ref. γ.E.3).

 Director of Professional Development

-(Ref.By-Law 8.B.4)
+(Ref.By-Law 8.B.3)

-The Director of Professional Development shall coordinate all EngSoc activities associated with career advancement and preparation of Society members for post graduate work.
+The Director of Professional Development shall coordinate all EngSoc activities associated with career advancement and connecting current students to alumni and industry.

-The Director of Professional Development will support the long-term stability of external groups by promoting strong ties to industry through the initiation of corporate partnerships and exploration of alternative avenues of sponsorship to support groups.
+The Director of Professional Development shall report to the President.

+The Director of Professional Development shall be responsible for oversight of the following:

+The Chair of Alumni Relations

+The Chair of Alumni Relations shall be in charge of improving and facilitating alumni connection, and oversight of the Alumni Relations Committee.

+The Chair of the Alumni Networking Summit

+The Chair of the Alumni Networking Summit shall be in charge of executing and planning the Alumni Networking Summit, and oversight of the Alumni Networking Summit Committee.

+The Chair of Industry Relations

+The Chair of Industry Relations shall be in charge of improving and facilitating industry connection, and oversight of the Industry Relations Committee.

+The PD Workshops Chair

+The PD Workshops Chair shall be in charge of providing skill-development opportunities to students, and oversight of the Workshops Committee.

+The PD Marketing Chair

+The PD Marketing Chair shall work with the other chairs to communicate upcoming events and PD resources to students, and oversight of the PD Marketing Committee

-The specific duties of the Director of Professional Development are the following:
+The specific duties of the Director of Professional Development are as follows:

 To oversee professional development programs including but not limited to: